Home Insurance Maintenance Requirements: What Upkeep You Need to Avoid Claim Denials

 Roof Leaks

 Roof claims face some of the highest denial rates in the industry.
-Insurers increasingly use drone imagery and AI underwriting tools to assess roof condition before and after a weather event.
-If your roof shows signs of long-term neglect — missing shingles, moss growth, sagging, or visible rot — your wind or hail damage claim is at serious risk of being labeled a pre-existing condition.
-Learn more about roof coverage rules and how your roof's age affects your policy at home insurance and old roof requirements.
+Carriers now routinely use drone imagery, satellite scans, and AI defect-detection models to assess roof condition, often without ever sending a human inspector.
+In a widely reported 2026 case, a California homeowner said she was blindsided with a roughly $20,000 repair bill after State Farm assessed her property remotely using aerial imagery.
+Ohio homeowners have reported similar cancellations from drone flyovers that flagged moss, curling shingles, or overhanging tree branches.
+If your roof shows missing shingles, moss growth, sagging, or visible rot, your wind or hail claim is at serious risk of being labeled a pre-existing condition.
+Review our guides on roof coverage rules and roof age requirements.

 Water Damage

-Water damage claims carry nearly a 10% denial rate — the highest of any major claim category.
+Water damage claims are one of the most disputed categories, and less than 20% of homeowners take basic precautionary steps like checking appliance hoses or servicing their water heater.
 The most common trigger is gradual leakage: a slow drip under a sink, a deteriorating seal around a tub, or a cracked pipe fitting that went uninspected for months.
 Insurers classify this as maintenance failure, not an insurable event.
-For a full breakdown of what's covered vs. excluded, review water damage and home insurance.
+Adjusters now review water usage history from utility bills to identify slow leaks, and if usage spiked months before the claim, they may cite neglect.
+For a full breakdown, review what water damage is covered and how to file a claim.

 Foundation Issues

 Foundation claims are almost universally denied under standard policies unless a sudden, covered peril is the direct cause.
 Gradual settling, soil movement, and age-related cracking are considered maintenance issues.
-If you ignore visible foundation cracks and they worsen over time, you'll likely be responsible for the full cost of repair — which can easily exceed $10,000 to $25,000.
-See our detailed guide on home insurance foundation coverage.
+If you ignore visible foundation cracks and they worsen over time, you'll likely be responsible for the full cost of repair, which can range from about $4,000 for moderate work up to $30,000 or more for extensive underpinning in 2026.

 HVAC Failures

 An HVAC system that breaks down due to lack of servicing is a textbook maintenance exclusion.
-If you haven't had your system professionally serviced and it fails — potentially causing water damage from a frozen coil or fire from an overloaded component — the claim can be denied entirely on the grounds of mechanical neglect.
+If you haven't had your system professionally serviced and it fails, potentially causing water damage from a frozen coil or fire from an overloaded component, the claim can be denied on the grounds of mechanical neglect.
+Full HVAC system replacement now runs roughly $5,000 to $12,000 in 2026, with premium equipment or duct modifications pushing costs to $14,000.
+Learn more about HVAC and furnace coverage and AC unit protection.

 State Farm logo